-- 2. Academic support - 3.
-Health services - 4.
+- 1. Counseling - 2.
+Academic support - Health services - 4.
 Assignment of an escort to allow the victim to move safely about campus - 5.
 Information regarding available resources and how to report similar incidents or retaliation - 6.
 Separation of the victim from any other individuals involved, provided the separation does not penalize the victim - 7.
 Restorative justice - 8.
 Follow-up inquiries to ensure that the conduct has stopped and there has been no retaliation

-For complaints involving retaliation or unlawful discrimination (such as discriminatory harassment, intimidation, or bullying), appropriate corrective actions that focus on a student offender may include, but are not limited to, the following:
+For complaints of retaliation or unlawful discrimination, harassment, intimidation, or bullying involving a student as the respondent, appropriate corrective actions that may be provided to the student include, but are not limited to, the following:

-- 1. Transfer from a class or school as permitted by law

-- 2. Parent/guardian conference

-- 3. Education regarding the impact of the conduct on others

-- 4. Positive behavior support

-- 5. Referral to a student success team
+- 1. Transfer from a class or school as permitted by law - 2.
+Parent/guardian conference - 3.
+Education regarding the impact of the conduct on others - 4.
+Positive behavior support - Referral to a student success team - 6.
+Denial of participation in extracurricular or cocurricular activities or other privileges as permitted by law - 7.
+Disciplinary action, such as suspension or expulsion, as permitted by law